 Faculty Lead Steve Argue

-Steve Argue is assistant professor of youth, family, and culture and an applied research strategist with the Fuller Youth Institute (FYI).
-A thought leader and researcher with decades of on-the-ground ministry experience, he is passionate about seeking better understanding of emerging adults—one of the most misunderstood groups of people in our churches today—and provide more meaningful ways for faith communities to support emerging adults in one of the most important periods in their lives.
+Steve Argue is Associate Professor of Youth, Family, and Culture and an applied research strategist with the Fuller Youth Institute (FYI).
+A thought leader and researcher with decades of on-the-ground ministry experience, he is passionate about seeking a better understanding of emerging adults—one of the most misunderstood groups of people in our churches today—and provide more meaningful ways for faith communities to support emerging adults in one of the most important periods in their lives.